+This chapter describes the basic Tru64 UNIX network environment, including how to configure:

+- Ethernet

+- Token Ring

+- Fiber Distributed Data Interfaces (FDDI)

+- Automatic network adapter failover (NetRAIN)

-This chapter describes the the basic Digital UNIX network environment, how to configure the Ethernet, Token Ring, and Fiber Distributed Data Interface (FDDI) network interfaces, and how to configure the the various network daemons in order to operate in a TCP/IP network environment.
-In addition, this chapter describes some of the commands to monitor the network environment.
+- Various network daemons in order to operate in a TCP/IP network environment

+In addition, this chapter describes some of the commands you use to monitor the network environment.

-For point-to-point connections, see Chapter 4.
+For information about point-to-point connections, see Chapter 4.

-2.1 The Network Environment
+2.1 Network Environment

-Figure 2-1 shows a sample corporate network in which there is an Ethernet backbone and FDDI network or Token Ring network connected to it through a gateway.
+Figure 2-1 shows a sample corporate network in which there is an Ethernet backbone and an FDDI or Token Ring network connected to it through a gateway.

-Figure 2-1 Network Configuration
+Figure 2-1: Sample Network Configuration